TomoTom0/HackMD_TOC_always/README.md

 ## Abstract

-This extension can enable you to view HackMD's TOC in sidebar even in edit or split-view mode.
+With this extension in HackMD, you can see TOC even in edit or split-view mode.

 ![](img/Hack_ss1.png)
 ![](img/Hack_ss2.png)